Habsburg Netherlands

-Habsburg Netherlands was the Renaissance period fiefs in the Low Countries held by the Holy Roman Empire's House of Habsburg.
-The rule began in 1482, when the last Valois-Burgundy ruler of the Netherlands, Mary, wife of Maximilian I of Austria, died.
-Their grandson, Emperor Charles V, was born in the Habsburg Netherlands and made Brussels one of his capitals.
+Habsburg Netherlands were the parts of the Low Countries that were ruled by sovereigns from the House of Habsburg.
+Their rule began in 1482 and ended for the Northern Netherlands in 1581 and for the Southern Netherlands in 1797.
+Habsburg rule began with the accession of Philip the Handsome in 1482, when he succeeded his mother Mary of Burgundy of the House of Valois-Burgundy, who was the ruler of the Low Countries.
+Philip's son and heir Charles, future King of Spain (1516), and the Holy Roman Emperor (1519), was born in the Habsburg Netherlands and made Brussels one of his capitals.

-Becoming known as the Seventeen Provinces in 1549, they were held by the Spanish branch of the Habsburgs from 1556, known as the Spanish Netherlands from that time on.
+During the Habsburg era, from 1482 to 1797, parts of the Netherlands under their rule went through various political changes and administrative reorganizations.
+Becoming known as the Seventeen Provinces in 1549, they were held by the Spanish branch of the Habsburgs from 1556, thus becoming known as the Spanish Netherlands from that time on.
 In 1581, in the midst of the Dutch Revolt, the Seven United Provinces seceded from the rest of this territory to form the Dutch Republic.
 The remaining Spanish Southern Netherlands became the Austrian Netherlands in 1714, after Austrian acquisition under the Treaty of Rastatt.
 De facto Habsburg rule ended with the annexation by the revolutionary French First Republic in 1795.
-Austria, however, did not relinquish its claim over the province until 1797 in the Treaty of Campo Formio.
+Austria, however, did not relinquish its claim over the country until 1797 in the Treaty of Campo Formio.

 Geography

 The Habsburg Netherlands was a geo-political entity covering the whole of the Low Countries (i.e. the present-day Netherlands, Belgium, Luxembourg, and most of the modern French départements of Nord and Pas-de-Calais) from 1482 to 1581.
-The northern Low Countries began growing from 1200 CE, with the drainage and flood control of land, which could then be cultivated.
+The northern Low Countries began growing from 1200 AD, with the drainage and flood control of land, which could then be cultivated.
 The population rose and the region of Holland became important.
 Before that, the development of large cities was in the south, with Ghent, Bruges, Antwerp, Brussels, and Leuven, all of which were larger than any settlement in the north.
-Rivers in the Low Countries run east-west and were a political and strategic barrier to influence southern influence on the north, forming two separate political areas.
+Rivers in the Low Countries run east–west and were a political and strategic barrier to influence southern influence on the north, forming two separate political areas.

 Already under the Holy Roman Empire rule of the Burgundian duke Philip the Good (1419–1467), the provinces of the Netherlands began to grow together, whereas previously they were split with being either the tributary of the French Kingdom or of Burgundy under the Holy Roman Empire banner.
-The collected fiefdoms were Flanders, Artois and Mechelen, Namur, Holland, Zeeland and Hainaut, Brabant, Limburg and Luxembourg were ruled in personal union by the Valois-Burgundy monarchs and represented in the States-General assembly.
+The collected fiefdoms were Flanders, Artois and Mechelen, Namur, Holland, Zeeland and Hainaut, Brabant, Limburg, and Luxembourg.
+These realms were ruled in personal union by the Valois-Burgundy monarchs and represented in the States-General assembly.
 The centre of the Burgundian possessions was the Duchy of Brabant, where the Burgundian dukes held court in Brussels.